kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-83-migrate-jwt-v1beta1-to-v2.md

           jwks_urls:
             -  https://{IAS_TENANT}.accounts.ondemand.com/oauth2/certs
 ```
-Above configuration uses the **jwt** handler to expose HTTPBin `/anything` and `/.*` endpoints.
+The above configuration uses the **jwt** handler to expose the HTTPBin service's `/anything` and `/.*` endpoints.

-2. Adjust the obtained configuration of the APIRule to version `v2` with the **jwt** handler.
-To ensure the APIRule specification is compatible with version `v2` and the **jwt** type, you must include a mandatory field named `issuer` in the **jwt** handler's configuration.
+2. Adjust the obtained configuration to align with the *jwt* configuration of APIRule `v2`.

+   To ensure the APIRule specification is compatible with version `v2`, you must include a mandatory field named **issuer** in the **jwt** handler's configuration.
-The `issuer` URL can be found in the OIDC well-known configuration of your tenant, located at `https://{YOUR_TENANT}.accounts.ondemand.com/.well-known/openid-configuration`.
+You can find the **issuer** URL in the OIDC well-known configuration of your tenant, located at `https://{YOUR_TENANT}.accounts.ondemand.com/.well-known/openid-configuration`.
 Additionally, note that the value of the `jwks_urls` field is now stored in the `jwksUri` field.
 Tokens do not need to be reissued unless they have expired.
-Below is an example of the adjusted APIRule configuration for version `v2`:
+See an example of the adjusted APIRule configuration for version `v2`:

 ```yaml
 apiVersion: gateway.kyma-project.io/v2